mlefebvr/js_app_to_typescript/README.md

 Converting a JavaScript app to Typescript is simple.

+## The app
+This document assumes that you have a working NodeJS application.
+It also assumes that the source files for the application are located in the src/ sub-directory.

+An example application can be found [here]

 ## Install the dependancies

 Inside your JavaScript project, install the dependencies for Typescript: